 This is illustrated in the figure below.
 Starting at the top, the rows of triangles show the iteration steps (every second step is shown).
-The algorithm sets up the initial population at random across the interval 0 < a < 7.
-Each trial vector in the population is then "evolved" through a mutation and crossover process1.
+The algorithm sets up the initial population at random across the interval 0 a 1.
 The resulting parameter replaces the original, if its associated error metric is smaller.
 The distribution of triangles in each row illustrates that the population converges toward the minimum chi-squared value as the optimization progresses.

 Within the population at each iteration the parameter with the smallest error metric is stored.
 In the graph, the evolution of the best value a is shown by the blue line.
 Clearly, the differential evolution algorithm finds the optimal value for a as the best parameter in the population.

 The required runtime of the differential evolution is the only potential drawback of this algorithm.
 In general more iterations are required than for the Levenberg Marquardt or downhill simplex algorithms, and in each iteration step the metric for every value in the population has to be evaluated.